juliantoyeo/42snow_crash/level00/Ressources/README.md

 ![alt text](./screenshot/image3.png)

-There is many possible result, the one that is very readable is "nottoohardhere" Lets try it!
+There is many possible result, the one that is very readable is `nottoohardhere` Lets try it!

 ![alt text](./screenshot/image4.png)